galenmckinley/galenmckinley.github.io/publications.md

 Gruber, N., D.C.E.
 Bakker, T. DeVries, L. Gregor, J. Hauck, P. Landschützer, G.A.
 McKinley and J.D.
 Muller.
 Recent trends and variability in the ocean carbon sink, Nature Reviews Earth and Environment, in review.

+Fay, A., G.A.
+McKinley, N. Lovenduski, Y. Eddebbar, M. Levy, M. Long, H. Olivarez and R. Rustagi.
+Immediate and long-lasting impacts of the Mt.
+Pinatubo eruption on ocean oxygen and carbon inventories, Global Biogeochem.
+Cycles, in review.

 ### Publications

 Bennington, V.S., L. Gloege, and  G.A.
 McKinley (2022) Variability in the global ocean carbon sink from 1959-2020 by correcting models with observations, Geophys.
 Res.
 Lett. e2022GL098632, [doi:10.1029/2022GL098632](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022GL098632).
 (70)